 Table of Contents

 A monolithic application interacts with a single database.
 The data is shared between all application’s components.
-By contrast, in a microservices application, data ownership is decentralized.
+By contrast, in a microservices app, data ownership is decentralized.
 Every service is autonomous and has its own private data store relevant to its functionality.
 This means that one service can’t modify any data stored inside the other service’s database.
 And that’s where the problems start.

 No matter what kind of application you build, its microservices need to interact and share data.
 Because if they don’t, you risk having consistency issues like duplicating data.
 The problem is, in microservices, you can’t use ACID transactions for transactions outside a single service.
 So beware: having private databases instead of a single shared one makes it challenging to implement queries and transactions that span several services.